 “Hey son, are you running off soon?”
-Melvin said noticing luggage by the font door.
+Melvin said noticing luggage by the front door.

 “You too, Nadi?”
 Mom asked.

-“I thought you guys where staying at least until Wednesday.
+“I thought you guys were staying at least until Wednesday.
 What’s going on?”

 Mom eyed us suspiciously.
 Damn, we couldn’t even get a word in before we were both being questioned.